-At Marden Primary Academy, it is our intention that geography is taught half termly and it is designed to ignite pupils' love of learning embedding skills and knowledge for life.
+At Marden Primary Academy, it is our intention that geography is taught half termly in KS2 and in blocks in KS1 and it is designed to ignite pupils' love of learning embedding skills and knowledge for life.
 Teachers will create cross curricular links giving a meaningful context for the learning.
-However, teachers make it explicit to children that they are learning geography skills and that they are being 'geographers'.
+However, teachers make it explicit to children that they are learning geography skills and that they are being 'geographers.